afirhan/dockerized-go/README.md

 # Dockerized Go Application

 ## Description
-This repository provides a Dockerized setup for running Go applications.
-It includes a Dockerfile configured for Alpine Linux and a Makefile for streamlined Docker operations.
+This repository provides a Dockerized environment for running Go applications.
+It includes a Dockerfile based on Alpine Linux and a Makefile to streamline Docker-related tasks.

 ## Prerequisites
 Ensure you have Docker installed on your machine before proceeding.